 This report overrides all previous reports.
 The results relate solely to the sample/s as received and are limited to the specific tests undertaken as listed on the report.
-The results of this report are confidential and are not to be used or disclosed to any other person or used for any other purpose, whether directly or indirectly, unless that use is disclosed or the purpose is expressly authorised in writing by Queensland Health and the named recipient on this report.
-To the fullest extent permitted by law, Queensland Health will not be liable for any loss or claim (including legal costs calculated on an indemnity basis) which arise because of (a) problems related to the merchantability, fitness or quality of the sample/s, or (b) any negligent or unlawful act or omissions by Queensland Health that is connected with any activities or services provided by Queensland Health under this agreement (including the timing and/or method under which the sample/s were taken, stored or transported).
+The results of this report are confidential and are not to be used or disclosed to any other person or used for any other purpose is expressly authorised in writing by Queensland Health and the named recipient on this report.
+To the fullest extent permitted by law.
+Queensland Health will not be liable for any loss or claim (including legal costs calculated on on an indementity basis) which arise because of (a) problems related to the merchantability, fitness or quality of the sample/s, or (b) any negligent or unlawful act or omissions by Queensland Health that is connected with any activities or services provided by Queensland Health under this agreement (including and/or method under which the sample/s were taken, stored or transported).